Alfred J. Kwak: DolfDolf is Alfred's archenemy and first appears in episode 4. In the first episode Dolf's parents, a crow and a blackbird, can be seen making disparaging comments on the eggs of Alfred's mother. Both are dressed in traditional German garments. The father wears lederhosen, a feathered hat and, in the Dutch original, speaks with a heavy German accent, while Dolf's mother is seen in a dirndl outfit. In the German version, Dolf is called Kra, in the Finnish version, he is called Korppi.

 Dolf eventually makes an appearance as an illegal arms dealer and general criminal in further episodes.
 In the 43rd and 44th episodes, the King has decided to abdicate and for the first time democratic elections are held.
 Dolf once again attempts to rule Great Waterland as one of the three official candidates.
 In order to get ahead of other two candidates (Ollie being the first candidate), he hires some foreigners to sabotage the dam, which protects the waterland from being flooded by the seawater.
 After the dam has broken, Dolf cunningly withdraws his entry because he wants to *help* people and cannot waste time on a campaign.
 Dolf then publicly funds the repairs of the dam, skyrocketing his popularity and prompting his reentry in the presidential race.
 He then, in an attempt to get rid of any compromising evidence, tries to kill Lispel, who saw the criminal act.
 Lispel manages to escape and, though heavily wounded, is able to tell Alfred the truth on the flood.

 Dolf manages to escape and continues his life of crime.
 In the final two episodes, Dolf becomes the henchman of an oil magnate who is attempting to get his hands on the blueprints of an environmentally friendly fuel, invented by Professor Buffon.
 After a fight, in which Dolf attempts to kill Alfred by pushing his car off the road, Dolf is again captured and is sentenced to 26 years of imprisonment.
 Aided by a former member of his Crows Party, he can escape and takes Winnie, Alfred's girlfriend, hostage.
 In the series' finale, after a manic hunt, Alfred finds Dolf, who tells him where Winnie is.
-After telling Alfred her whereabouts, Dolf attempts to escape, only to be caught by the police and put into prison.
+After telling Alfred her whereabouts, Dolf attempts to escape, only to be caught by the police and put back into prison.